-- 6.3 Where possible, flood protection for this development is typically provided by establishing the development's floor levels 300mm above the 1:100 year flood level, including allowance for climate change. - 6.4 The flood levels have been requested from the Environment Agency.
-This assessment has been made on an assumed depth of water. - 6.5 Since the design water depth is unknown.
-It has been assumed that it is 0.3m above the level of the external ground level of the building.
-The water entry strategy approach has been used with a water exclusion strategy for up to 300mm depth flows. - 6.6 As a depth of flood level has been assumed.
-The following flood protection interventions must be provided. - 6.7 The flood resilience strategy for the development has been based on the CLG 2007 Improving the Flood Performance of New Buildings.
+- 6.3 Where possible, flood protection for this development is typically provided by establishing the development's floor levels 300mm above the 1:100 year flood level, including allowance for climate change. - 6.4 The Environment Agency product 4 confirms that this development is located above the 1 in 100 + CC level.
+The site is affected by surface water. - 6.5 The risk of surface water is low.
+However, the depth is approximately 600mm.
+The existing ground level at the site is an average of 28.4m AOD.
+The flood level is 29.00m AOD.
+Determining the surface water level, including climate change, is not possible.
+It has been assumed that an increase of 300mm above the flood level is sufficient to allow for climate change.
+Therefore, the surface water flood level with climate change would be 29.30 m AOD.
+This level will be used for the purpose of this assessment. - 6.6 The existing FFL is 28.55m AOD.
+The extension is proposed to have the same level as the existing FFL.
+Therefore, the following flood protection interventions should be provided. - 6.7 The flood resilience strategy for the development has been based on the CLG 2007 Improving the Flood Performance of New Buildings.
 See figure below.
 The strategy is based on the water level within the proximity to the building.